Josh-Cena/eslint-config-jc/docs/eslint-base/control-flow.md

 - Severity: error

-The for loop should always be iterating in the correct direction.
+The for loop should always be iterating in the correct direction, which means increment + check for upper bound, or decrement + check for lower bound.

 ```ts
 for (let i = 10; i >= 0; i++) console.log(i); // -> 10 11 12 13 ...